 The combination of theoretical and applied knowledge in systems that apply on a global scale gives you a toolbox and a degree in Communication Engineering for a lifelong learning process in communication technologies.

 You should apply if you find the future outlook for communication engineers interesting, and have the following skills at a bachelor’s level: signals and systems theory (including linear systems and transforms), mathematical analysis (including probability and linear algebra) and basic programming.
 Basic knowledge in data communications is recommended but not required.

 In order to gain insight into communication systems of the future, and to develop such systems, solid analytical skills and an understanding of the fundamental principles of digital information transmissions are essential, where mathematics and signal processing are important tools.
 The combination of theoretical and applied knowledge prepares students with a degree in Communication Engineering for a lifelong learning process in communications.

 The pedagogical structure of the programme is targeted towards learning system design processes as practiced in the communication industry.
 In general, the educational methods are based on what are expected from engineering graduates in an industrial environment, with specific emphasis on building and refining problem-solving skills, team work and presentation skills.
 Certain emphasis is placed on solving complex tasks by defining subtasks and interfaces, performing these subtasks independently, and assembling the results.
 All courses in the program are permeated by the principles of sustainable development.
 You get the opportunity to interact with the industry via guest lectures and study visits.
 Finally, the Master’s Thesis gives you training in individual research, project planning, documentation and presentation.
 It can be carried out at the University, industry or another university/research institute.

 General entry requirements

-Prerequisites: Mathematics 30 cr. (including probability and linear algebra), Signals and systems theory (including linear systems and transforms) and Basic programming
+Prerequisites: Mathematics (at least 30 cr.) (including Linear algebra and Probability), Signals and systems theory (including Linear systems and transforms) and Basic programming.